giobarc/GOrGONA/README.md

 Step 17: compile the program "06_best.f90" using the following command: "gfortran -o 06_best.x 06_best.f90" and execute it using the following command: "./06_best.x"; a new "result.out" will be created by putting together all the results coming from the "curve-.." files.

 Step 18: compile the program "07_take.f90" using the following command: "gfortran -o 07_take.x 07_take.f90" and execute it using the following command: "./07_take.x"; a new folder, "DBFN", will appear and the script "08_extract.sh" will be generated.
 By executing it ("./08_extract.sh") the DBFN folder will be populated with xyz files corresponding to the lowest-energy structure at each investigated composition found in the refined BH runs.

+References\
+[1] D. Rapetti, C. Roncaglia, R. Ferrando, "Optimizing the Shape and Chemical Ordering of Nanoalloys with Specialized Walkers", ADVANCED THEORY AND SIMULATIONS, 2300268 (2023)\
+[2] G. Barcaro, L. Sementa, A. Fortunelli, "A grouping approach to homotop global optimization in alloy nanoparticles", PHYSICAL CHEMISTRY CHEMICAL PHYSICS, 16, 24256-24265 (2014)\
+[3] D, Fioravanti, G. Barcaro, A. Fortunelli, "An augmented (multi-descriptor) grouping algorithm to optimize chemical ordering in nanoalloys", PHYSICAL CHEMISTRY CHEMICAL PHYSICS, 23, 23075-23089 (2021)